massma/ltf-github-website-courses/index.md

     projects and allows many people to contribute to a project.
 -   [Github](https://github.com/) : a Microsoft-owned web platform that
-    hosts Git-managed projects and provides tools for users to raise issues and questions on projects and merge thier own changes to a project.
+    hosts Git-managed projects and provides tools for users to raise issues and questions on projects and merge their own changes to a project.
 -   [Markdown](https://en.wikipedia.org/wiki/Markdown) : a simple plain
     text document format that is very portable and easy to modify.